-The collegs is run and owned by the non-profit society The Friends of Örebro Art School.
+The college is run and owned by the non-profit society The Friends of Örebro Art School.
 This is a member of FRIKS, Free Art and Handicraft Educations.
-The society also has some other activities such as courses, lectures, exhibitions, art lottery and more.
+The society also has some other activities such as evening courses, lectures, exhibitions, art lottery and more.
 An important part of the activities are the scholarships that the society presents to young artists.

 Membership in The Friends of Örebro Art College cost 150 sek for a single person, 300 sek for a family, company or organization.